thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/HTTP_Requests_with_Axios.desc.md

 - Explain *what* Axios is and *why* it is useful.
 - Use Axios to fetch data from an API.
+- Explain what Axios' config object is for.
+- Explain what Axios' `.all` helper method is for.
+- Explain what Axios' `.spread` helper method is for.

 <hr />